SFU-CMPT-201/lecture-notes/12-basic-crypto.md

     * Algorithms are public.
     * Keys are secret and provide security.
     * May be symmetric (secret) or asymmetric (public).
 More below.
+    * Why is this better?
+        * If you lose an algorithm (e.g., a codebook), everybody is at risk.
+You also need to invent a new codebook, which is expensive.
+        * If you lose a key, you can use a new key, which is much less expensive.
+Also, no one else is at risk.
 * Cryptographic algorithms goal:
     * Given a key, it should be relatively easy to compute.
     * Without a key, it should be hard to compute (invert).